The Rippingtons: 1990s

 In March 1997, the group released Black Diamond, their first record on Peak Records in conjunction with Windham Hill Records.
 The album debuted at #1 on Billboard.
-In 1999, Dave Hooper and Ramon Yslas joined the Rippingtons and Jeff Kashiwa was replaced by Paul Taylor.
+In 1999, Dave Hooper and Ramon Yslas joined the Rippingtons, and Jeff Kashiwa was replaced by Paul Taylor.
 In May 1999, the group released Topaz, which featured Native American flute work by Robert Tree Cody.
 Topaz remains one of the group's most requested CDs.

 2000s

-In 2000, Russ Freeman relocated to South Florida and the move was reflected thematically in Life in the Tropics.
+In 2000, Russ Freeman relocated to South Florida, and the move was reflected thematically in Life in the Tropics.
 This was the group's first album to be recorded digitally.
-In 2001, Scott Breadman, Bill Heller, Dave Karasony, and Eric Marenthial joined the group and the following tour was documented on the live album Live Across America.
+In 2001, Scott Breadman, Bill Heller, Dave Karasony, and jazz saxophonist Eric Marienthal joined the group, and the following tour was documented on the live album Live Across America.
 In 2003, the group released Let It Ripp, featuring the title cut, which became a hit.

 In 2005, the group released Wild Card, which plays on their ongoing Latin influences.
 The album features guest vocal spots by Latin music stars Willy Chirino, Chante Moore, and Albita.

 In 2006, the group celebrated their 20th anniversary by releasing 20th Anniversary, a two disc set which includes the main CD as well as a 20th Anniversary Retrospective DVD.

 On March 10, 2009, the Rippingtons made a return to the contemporary jazz scene with the release of the album Modern Art.
 A new bassist, Ricardo "Rico" Belled, participated in the recording of this album.
 Modern Art was nominated for a Grammy in the category "Best Pop Instrumental Album."

 In October 2009, the Rippingtons returned to Japan to perform four nights (eight gigs) at the Cotton Club in Tokyo.
 This was their first-time return to Japan in 18 years.